برجاء الإنتظار ...

 Serious hypersensitivity reactions including anaphylaxis have been reported following administration of anifrolumab (see section 4.8).

-In the placebo-controlled clinical trials, serious hypersensitivity reactions (including angioedema) were reported for 0.6% of patients receiving anifrolumab.
+In the 52-week placebo-controlled clinical trials, serious hypersensitivity reactions (including angioedema) were reported for 0.6% of patients receiving anifrolumab.

 In patients with a history of infusion-related reactions and/or hypersensitivity, premedication (e.g., an antihistamine) may be administered before the infusion of anifrolumab (see section 4.2).